hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

-* extramarker admin interface
+* extramarker: admin interface
-* overviewmap target=_blank deleted
 * fontawesome-free-6.5.2-web
+* geojsonmarkers: groups unknown and others will be deleted if empty
 * new version Control.FullScreen.js
-* geojsonmarkers: groups unknown and others will be deleted if empty
+* overviewmap: same icon options for all markers
+* overviewmap: target=_blank deleted